 What is a Courtyard Garden?

 There really are no limits, as long as it is in a courtyard, for what makes up a courtyard garden.
-This is any outdoor space enclosed by the walls of a house or other building.
-A courtyard garden may be fully enclosed on four sides, with a gate or other doorway for entry, or it may be three-sided.
+A courtyard is any outdoor space enclosed by the walls of a house or another building.
+A courtyard garden may be fully enclosed on four sides, with a gate or another doorway for entry, or it may be three-sided.
 For instance, you may have a semi-enclosed space as an entryway leading to the front door of your house.

 Courtyard Garden Ideas

-There are limits with courtyard garden design, but with a little creativity you can work with them to create something great.
+There are limits to courtyard garden design, but with a little creativity, you can work with them to create something great.
 For instance, if your courtyard is entirely bricked over, design a container garden.
 If you have high walls, plant strategically and use shade-tolerant species.